NNPDF/nnpdf/README.md

 ## Using the code

-### Runcard
+### nnfit runcard

 The runcard is written in YAML.
-The interpretation of the entries should be self-explanatory.
 The runcard is the unique identifier of a fit, it is also the only required configuration input required for many programs of this repository.

 ### Workflow

 0. compile the code and install

 1. Create a runcard by taking as template one of the files in `<profile_prefix>/config`.
+The `<profile_prefix>` path is by default `<install prefix>/share/NNPDF` for source installation while `<conda root>/share/NNPDF` for conda installation.

 2. Download the specific theory folder using `vp-get theoryID
 <theoryid>` where `<theoryid>` is the number specified in your